 - National Association of Safety Professionals (NASP)

-- Building Owners and Managers Association (BOMA), as well as IREM, NAHMA, NEAHMA, NAA and RHA, where he participates on multiple boards, committees and focus groups
+- Building Owners and Managers Association (BOMA), as well as IREM, BRAGB, NHB, NAHMA, NEAHMA, NAA and RHA, where he participates on multiple boards, committees and focus groups